 Grievances raised in connection with court-ordered evaluations shall be made in writing, signed, under penalty of perjury, by the party filing the grievance, and addressed to the Presiding Judge.
 The penalty of perjury statement shall be made in the following format:

-I declare under penalty of perturn true and correct. rjury under the laws of the State of California that the foregoing is Date: Signature of Grievant:
+I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct.